Mills888dev/WEBSITE/Issues/Education.md

     <div class="content-container">
         <h1>Education</h1>
         <p>
-            We will <strong>increase funding</strong> for the education system to make it <strong>easier for citizens to gain higher education</strong>.
+            We will increase funding for the education system to make it easier for citizens to gain higher education through lower tuition cost and overall better quality education.
         </p>

         <h2>Our Changes</h2>